This site is intended for US healthcare professionals.

 Home Page > Cisplatin-Induced Ototoxicity

-The majority of cancer patients will develop ototoxicity
+The majority of cisplatin-treated patients will develop ototoxicity2

-Cisplatin carries the highest risk of ototoxicity among all FDA-approved platinum compounds1
+Cisplatin carries the highest risk of ototoxicity among all FDA-approved platinum compounds2

 Left ear audiogram of a single patient at baseline before cisplatin treatment, after the first cycle, and after 4 cycles of cisplatin.

-Data may not be representative of all patients.
+Data may not be representative of all patients.2

 Adapted from Langer T, et al.

-The overall 5-year survival rate for patients with localized, non-metastatic disease is 80% to 90%, making the permanent and progressive impact of ototoxicity an important consideration.11,14
+For many treated with cisplatin, it’s lifesaving, making the permanent and progressive impact of ototoxicity an important consideration.2

 The burden of hearing loss in survivors exerts a toll on many crucial aspects of their lives, such as: